TABLE OF CONTENTS

 Copyright interests in this collection may not have been transferred to the University of Texas.
 Researchers assume full responsibility for observing all copyright, property, and libel laws as they apply.
 Additionally, the public use of material must be cited.
 See citation information below.

-Robert Leon White (1898-1964) Drawings, 1920-1928, Mission San Jose, San Antonio and projects in Austin, Texas, Alexander Architectural Archives, University of Texas Libraries, The University of Texas at Austin
+Robert Leon White drawings, Alexander Architectural Archives, University of Texas Libraries, The University of Texas at Austin

 Drawings processed by: Lila Knight, 1988; Beth Dodd, 1998